yoedtos/cargotracker/README.md

 ## Exploring the testing codes

 Cargo Tracker's testing is done using JUnit and [Arquillian](http://arquillian.org/).
-There are several Maven profiles configured for running the testing codes against various adapters.
+There are several Maven profiles configured for running the testing codes against varied adapters.

-### Testing Locally with Payara
+### Payara Remote Adapter

 For testing locally you will first need to run a Payara 5 server.